A Quick Start Before We about Different Types of Cranes Used in Construction

 - Equipment loading and unloading

-They are also common for short duration jobs where the crane needs to work and leave fast.
+They are also common for short-duration jobs where the crane needs to work and leave fast.

-Telescopic Boom Cranes and Why Reach Matters
+Telescopic Boom Cranes

+Telescopic boom cranes use a boom that extends and retracts like a telescope.
 Instead of assembling boom sections, the operator can extend the boom to match the lift.

-Why telescopic booms are useful
+Why telescopic booms are useful?

 They allow quick adjustments.
-That makes them perfect for jobs where lift distances change often.
+That makes them perfect for jobs where lift distances change often.Where telescopic cranes are common?

-You will see them on:
+You will see them on:- Commercial construction

 - Residential building